Ponugotiakshayani/ai-incident-root-cause-analyzer/README.md

-# AI Incident Root Cause Analyzer
+# Incident Root Cause Analyzer

 An observability-driven system that automatically analyzes service failures and identifies the most likely root cause using telemetry signals from a distributed microservice environment.